 Where and When

-The Level 2 program is taught at both Kennedy Hall on the North Delta/Surrey border, and at KinVillage Community Centre in Tsawwassen.
+The program is taught at both Kennedy Hall on the North Delta/Surrey border, and at KinVillage Community Centre in Tsawwassen.
 The programs are slightly different at each location as Smooth and Mambo are only taught in our Surrey location.

 Both facilities offer a punch card system so that you never have to worry about losing classes because of a vacation, trip or other reason.
 You can just pick up the classes you missed when they cycle around again.
-But please note that at this time your registration and punch cards are not interchangeable between the two locations.
+But please note that your registration and punch cards are not interchangeable between the two locations.
 Delta Dance teaches the program at KinVillage but the program is administered there directly by the community centre.
 For this reason it uses a different punch card system from the Delta Dance punch cards and membership used at Kennedy Hall.